xiaoyunyang/react-native-travel-app/README.md

 # Travel Planning App

-> Made with React Native
+> Made with React Native and GraphQL

 ## To run in iOS simulator